redis/redis-doc/topics/internals-vm.md

 Blocking clients on swapped keys
 ---

 How to block clients?
 To suspend a client in an event-loop based server is pretty trivial.
-All we do is cancelling its read handler.
+All we do is canceling its read handler.
 Sometimes we do something different (for instance for BLPOP) that is just marking the client as blocked, but not processing new data (just accumulating the new data into input buffers).

 Aborting I/O jobs
 ---